Myths vs. Facts

 Myth #3: Neurofeedback is “magic” and can solve all of the world’s problems.

-Fact: Neurofeedback can be quite effective in many cases, but it is important to remember that there is about a 15-20% non-response rate and its impact on certain cases (e.g., brain damage, autism, etc.) will be less than that typically seen for a healthy brain that is having some cognitive/mood issues.
-It is, like many other approaches, not considered to be “curative”.
-Furthermore, life problems, family issues, and other factors can play a part in a person’s symptoms, in addition to a brain regulation problem.
-That’s why it is important to treat the entire person from what is called a “bio-psycho-social” perspective, which sometimes includes cognitive therapy.
+Fact: Neurofeedback can be quite useful in many cases but it is important to remember that there is a non-response rate and its impact on certain cases (e.g., brain damage, autism, etc.) will be less than that which can be seen for a healthy brain that is having some cognitive/mood issues.
+It is, like many other approaches, not considered to be “curative” and is designed to improve regulation and functioning.
+Furthermore, life problems, family issues, and other factors can play a part in a person’s symptoms, in addition to brain regulation problems.
+That’s why it’s important to treat the entire person from what is called a “bio-psycho-social” perspective, which may also include cognitive therapy, pharmacotherapy, family systems approach, and/or school supports.

 Myth #4: All neurofeedback is created equal.